flber/ffstream/README.md

 The goal for the main directory is to provide a couple of tools which should Just Work* though for the moment they're limited to usage on linux.

-*which in this case means: will work with, ideally, under half an hour of debugging :)
+*which in this case means: will work with ideally under half an hour of debugging :)

 ## Requirements and setup